simongerula/despegar-flightsearch-automation-cypress/README.md

 # Despegar Flightsearch Automation
 ***
-### Project in Cypress, for the parameterized automation of the search for flights on the Despegar site
+### Test suite for the parameterized automation of flight search on https://www.despegar.com.ar
+### This framework is made with Cypress and POM structure.

 It is a practical project, where the flight search is automated.
 Fully parameterizable from the console.
 At the end it makes a comparison with the minimum price established and also shows the lowest price found.